redsanket/spark/external/hue/guide/getting_started_4/index.rst

       :align: left

 #.
 Click **Save**.
 #.
-Run your script by clicking the **arrowhead** icon in the top-right corner.
+Run your script by clicking the **Execute** icon on the left side.
    (It may take a few minutes to complete.)
+The job log will appear and an indicator of job progress will appear over the log.

    .. image:: images/run_pig_button.jpg
       :height: 199 px